drbean/curriculum/speaking/test/information/slides.md

 [[#05 토익스피킹 모범답변] - Model response for TOEIC SPEAKING Actual Test (#05) - 2019.11.18](https://www.youtube.com/watch?v=-XqDD3hE7hM)

+# Home and garden show

+## Link

+??

+## Information

+        Main Street Annual Spring Home and Garden Show

+        There's something for everyone's tastes at our 3 day event starting at 8:00 AM Friday, March 17th.
+        We've expanded this year to cover all 6,000 square feet of Mercer Stadium.

+        Browse hundreds of stalls with vendors demonstrating and selling all the latest products.
+        Get all the help you need from our eager experts.

+        Celebrity guests: Allen Landis, Julie Ty, Ryan Bliss and the Dawson brothers of Helping Hand.
+        Each guest will appear each day for an hour on the center stage.

+        Two Grand Prize draws:

+        1. Win a home renovation worth $10,000.
+        2. Win a home landscaping makeover worth $5,000.

+        Admission at the door: $15 for one day, $25 for 2 days, $35 for 3 days.
+        Children under age 12 get in for free.

+        For further details visit us online at www.hometogrowwith.net

+## Question 7

+Hi!
+I'm excited about this year's home and garden show.
+I'd be grateful if you could tell me more about the event.

+What day will the event begin and when will it end?

+## Question 8

+How much are each of the grand prizes worth?

+price vs prize

+## Question 9

+I'm a big fan of Helping Hand.
+When and where will I be able to see the Dawson brothers?
+Are there any other celebrity guests attending?

+how do you pronounce 'celebrity'

+What time will the performers perform?

+a.
+1-2 pm
+b.
+Not specified

+Will the performances last longer than an hour each day?

+a.
+Yes
+b.
+Not specified

+How many hours will each performer play over the 3 days?

+a.
+3 hours
+b.
+Not specified

 # Plan of work

 ## Individual work as in actual test